About

 Every Moment is a Memory

 Publisher Yrjö Weilin raised funds for Ollila's first trip abroad to Paris in 1907.
-There the artist befriended fellow artist Magnus Enckell and in 1912 joined the Septem Group, the first significant Finnish artist group.
+There the artist befriended fellow artist Magnus Enckell and in 1912 joined the Septem Group, the first of the important Finnish artist group of the 20th century.
 Ollila's breakthrough was at Septem's third exhibition in 1914, where his decorative landscape was also on display from Korplahti in 1913.

 Works by the artist have been shown at exhibitions in the Salo Art Museum Veturitalli, Didrichsen Art Museum, Hämeenlinnan Art Museum, Varkauden Art Museum, the Sara Hildénin Art Museum, Turun Art Museum, Jyväskylän Art Museum, and the Ataneum Art Museum (Finnish National Gallery).